sanyaade-machine-learning/jarbas-core/README.md

 * removed enclosure
 * removed audio

-some skills would no longer work and are blacklisted
+some skills would no longer work/undesired and are blacklisted

 * naptime
 * alarm
 * volume
+* desktop launcher